Bolo101/TCM/Linux101/notes.md

 # File transfert utilities
 ## scp
-$scp file ip:/home/bob // if file is a directory add -r for recursivity
+$scp file username@ip:/home/bob // if file is a directory add -r for recursivity username is not necessary to provide if the username is the same as the one sending the files

+## rsync
+Better to copy several files on the network
+It computes the difference between source file and destination file to only transfer missing files or modified files
+$rsync -avzh file.txt 192.168.1.12:/home/bolo
+-a is for archive mode.
+Ti enables to transfer directories recursively and preserve user permissions and ownership -z is for compression